danielharrell/does_music_move/does_music_move.md

 the melody.
 But this means, speaking strictly if nonsensically, that there is no melody to be heard, in the space we hear it move.
-When I say that we hear a leap in "Twinkle, Twinkle" from the
+When I say we hear a leap in "Twinkle, Twinkle" from the
 ˆ1 tone to the ˆ5 tone, there is nothing to hear, nothing audible, making the leap.
 But how, in that case, could there *be* any leap to hear?
 And what could be making it?

+On this level of analysis, the nonsense I just described is well-known in the philosophy of music, and Zuckerkandl's description of it can serve as an apt enough summary: "In music, then, there is nothing that can move, nothing in relation to which anything can move; there is nothing but tones---and they do not move;
+indeed, when they actually begin moving, the music vanishes.
+Under these circumstances, how much sense does it make to speak of music as tonal motion?"[^fn-2]

+[^fn-2]: Victor Zuckerkandl, *Sound and Symbol: Music and the External World*, pp. 83--84.

 But this is only the start of the nonsense.
 For it might seem as if the conclusion to reach from